sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 freely construct the line items, we couldn't fully trust that the price calculation follows the model intended in the marketplace.

-In theory, a marketplace user could make a direct API call to the Flex Marketplace API and start a transaction with modified line items – for instance, change the helmet rental fee amount.
+In theory, a marketplace user could make a direct API call to the Sharetribe Marketplace API and start a transaction with modified line items – for instance, change the helmet rental fee amount.
 We can avoid this security risk by using privileged transitions and fetching the pricing information, like the helmet rental fee amount, directly from Marketplace API in the backend of our client app.

 You can read more about privileged transitions in the